WorldWideTelescope/worldwide-telescope-webgl-sdk-reference/wwtcontrol.md

 #### Relevant Examples
 * [load-additional-imagery](http://webhosted.wwt-forum.org/webengine-examples/#load-additional-imagery)

 <!-- ====================================================================== -->
-# Arrived Event
+# arrived Event

-The **wwtArrived** event is fired when a change to the view from a drag, zoom, or gotoRaDecZoom comes to a halt.
+The **arrived** event is fired when a change to the view from a drag, zoom, or gotoRaDecZoom comes to a halt.

 #### Remarks
 When the view is to change following a drag, zoom, or gotoRaDecZoom, normally